matrix-org/synapse/contrib/docker/README.md

 * ``SYNAPSE_ALLOW_GUEST``, set this variable to allow guest joining this server.
 * ``SYNAPSE_EVENT_CACHE_SIZE``, the event cache size [default `10K`].
 * ``SYNAPSE_CACHE_FACTOR``, the cache factor [default `0.5`].
-* ``SYNAPSE_REPORT_STATS``, set this variable to `yes` to enable anonymous statistics reporting back to the Matrix project which helps us to get funding.
 * ``SYNAPSE_RECAPTCHA_PUBLIC_KEY``, set this variable to the recaptcha public key in order to enable recaptcha upon registration.
 * ``SYNAPSE_RECAPTCHA_PRIVATE_KEY``, set this variable to the recaptcha private